CyberGen49/CyberFilesRewrite/README.md

 ## Features
 * A responsive, mobile-friendly interface
 * View videos, audio files, images, and documents without leaving the page
+* Quickly sort file lists by clicking column headers (or using the Sort menu)
 * Completely customizable colours, no CSS tinkering required
 * Completely customizable text, stored in language files
 * Get back to where you left off quickly with recents